TITLE Coordinator of Operations and Systems

 CLASSIFICATION NUMBER 1570

-The Coordinator of Operations and Systems is responsible for providing technical management and support of all mid-range and mainframe campus computers.
+The Coordinator of Operations and Systems is responsible for providing technical management and support of centralized campus computers.
 Duties include installation, maintenance, monitoring and planning of the computing infrastructure for both academic and administrative responsibilities.
 The Coordinator of Operations and Systems supervises the Systems and Operations staff in their support of the University’s computing environment, develops goals and objectives conducive to ongoing and enhanced computing services, and assists in the formulation of strategic planning for both short- and long-term activities.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree is required; a Bachelor’s degree in a computer-related field is preferred.

 Experience: A minimum of five years of experience in management of major multi-vendor, multi-platform environments is required.
 Demonstrated successful experience managing complex systems and operations based projects is required.
 A minimum of three years of supervisory experience is required.
 Work experience in a higher education environment is preferred.

 Skills: The ability to effectively manage multiple, complex information systems projects concurrently is required.
 Effective interpersonal, customer service, organizational, and team-building skills are required.
 Excellent verbal and written communication skills and proficiency in writing technical specification documents are required.
 The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
 The ability to diagnose and solve computer-related problems is required.
 Strong technical skills and current technical knowledge are required.
 A thorough understanding of database technologies is required.
 The ability to work effectively with a variety of constituencies possessing a wide range of technical knowledge is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.